Woodberry Poetry Room

 The centerpiece of the Poetry Room is its audio archive.
 Inaugurated by a 1930s recording of T.S.
 Eliot by the pioneering audio engineer Frederick C. Packard, the Woodberry's inimitable audio collection has grown into one of the most comprehensive recording collections of poetry in the country.
 The collection today includes recordings by John Ashbery, W. H. Auden, Ted Berrigan, Elizabeth Bishop, Yves Bonnefoy, Joseph Brodsky, Gwendolyn Brooks, Robert Creeley, E. E. Cummings, Robert Duncan, Robert Frost, Allen Ginsberg, Louise Gluck, Ted Hughes, Robinson Jeffers, Philip Larkin, Denise Levertov, Audre Lorde, Robert Lowell, Czeslaw Milosz, Marianne Moore, Vladimir Nabokov, Sharon Olds, Sylvia Plath, Adrienne Rich, Siegfried Sassoon, Anne Sexton, Wallace Stevens and James Tate.
 It is, according to Nobel laureate Seamus Heaney, "indispensable: it contains not only the voices—from different times of their lives—of the greatest poets, but constitutes a living history of modern poetry."

 This vital tradition continues today with a rich assortment of poetry readings, seminars and workshops, as well as significant efforts to preserve and digitize the Woodberry's pivotal recordings for generations to come.
-We welcome you to vist the Poetry Room in person or to encounter it virtually through our online Listening Booth.Recent classes at the Woodberry Poetry Room include Slow Looking, Uncover Harvard Library and What Thing Is Poetry?.
+We welcome you to vist the Poetry Room in person or to encounter it virtually through our online Listening Booth.Recent classes at the Woodberry Poetry Room include The Future of World Literature, Slow Looking and Uncover Harvard Library.

 - Assistance with presentation of materials in class